PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: System Model

-If $y_m$ comes to 0, server $m$ will execute its tasks locally; otherwise, server $m$ will resort to the other servers for collaboration.
-When $y_{m_n}$ is equal to 0, it is evident that $\mathbb{E}[Y^{p}_{n}]=1/\mu_n$.
-Due to the M/G/1 queuing model, the expectation of waiting time $\mathbb{E}[W_{n}]$ can be expressed as \eqref{eq:paoi-priority-waitingtime-expectation} (please see Appendix \ref{app:pro:paoi_mg1_pri} of technical report \cite{Nan2023} for more details).
-When $y_{m_n}$ comes to 1, some tasks from user $n$ will be migrated from server $m_n$ to other servers.
-According to Little's Law\footnote{Little's law in queuing theory states that the average number of customers in a stationary system equals the product of arrival rate and waiting time \cite{kim2013statistical}.}, we can derive:
+{ If $y_m$ comes to 0, server $m$ executes its tasks locally; otherwise, it resorts to the other servers for collaboration.
+In a slightly abusive notation, we use the superscript `p' to represent the case when $y_m=0$ and the superscript `s' to represent the case when $y_m=1$.
+Thus, when $y_{m_n}=0$, $\mathbb{E}[Y^{p}_{n}]=1/\mu_n$, and $\mathbb{E}[W^{p}_{n}]$ can be expressed in Eq.~\eqref{eq:paoi-priority-waitingtime-expectation} from the M/G/1 queuing model with FCFS \tr{(see Appendix \ref{app:pro:paoi_mg1_pri} of technical report~\cite{qiao2023popec} for more details).}\fp{(see Appendix A of technical report~\cite{qiao2023popec} for more details).} When $y_{m_n}=1$, according to Little's Law\footnote{Little's law in queuing theory states that the average number of customers in a stationary system equals the product of arrival rate and waiting time~\cite{kim2013statistical}.}, we can obtain